pabloinsente/sf_for_beh_ss/README.md

 ## Getting started

 In this tutorial we will reproduce the contents of this repo ste-by-step.
 Therefore, it is recommended to create a directory to host both the `sf_for_beh_ss` repo and your own reproduction.
-To do this run in the command line
+To do this, run in the command line:

 ```Git
 # make the directory